Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Analysis

 To answer \ref{RQ4}, we analyze the impact of fine-tuning and the choice of \acp{LLM} on the quality of generated relevance judgments and \ac{QPP}.
-We consider LLaMA-7B~\citep{touvron2023llama}, Llama-3-8B~\citep{llama3modelcard}, and Llama-3-8B-Instruct~\citep{llama3modelcard} under two settings: \begin{enumerate*}[label=(\roman*)] \item trained with \ac{PEFT} on human relevance labels (following the same fine-tuning setup as in Section~\ref{implementation}), and \item few-shot prompted~(in-context learning) \end{enumerate*}.\footnote{We randomly sample human-labeled demonstration examples from the same set used for fine-tuning \acp{LLM}; each example is a triplet (query, passage, relevant/irrelevant); our experiments show that two examples work best, one with relevant passages and one with irrelevant passages.} We do not report the results for a zero-shot setting because our preliminary experiments show that prompting these \acp{LLM} in a zero-shot way yields pretty poor performance.
+We evaluate two widely-used families of \acp{LLM}, Llama and Mistral, spanning from 1B to 70B under two settings: \begin{enumerate*}[label=(\roman*)] \item trained with \ac{PEFT} on human relevance labels (following the same fine-tuning setup as in Section~\ref{implementation}), and \item few-shot prompted~(in-context learning) \end{enumerate*}.\footnote{We randomly sample human-labeled demonstration examples from the same set used for fine-tuning \acp{LLM}; each example is a triplet (query, passage, relevant/irrelevant); our experiments show that two examples work best, one with relevant passages and one with irrelevant passages.} For the Llama family, besides LLaMA-7B~\citep{touvron2023llama}, our evaluation includes Llama-3.2-1B-Instruct, Llama-3.2-3B-Instruct, Llama-3-8B, Llama-3-8B-Instruct, and Llama-3-70B-Instruct.
+For the Mistral family, we focus on Mistral-7B-Instruct-v0.3 and Mistral-22B-Instruct (a.k.a.
+Mistral-Small-Instruct-2409).

+We do not report the results for a zero-shot setting because our preliminary experiments show that prompting these \acp{LLM} in a zero-shot way yields pretty poor performance.
+Note that we do not fine-tune Llama-3-70B-Instruct due to budget constraints.

 To evaluate the performance of judging relevance, we compute Cohen's $\kappa$ metric to measure the agreement between relevance judgments made by the TREC assessors (i.e., relevance judgments in the \textit{qrels}) and relevance judgments automatically generated by a fine-tuned or few-shot \ac{LLM}, on TREC-DL 19--22. \citet{faggioli2023perspectives} reported the relevance judgment agreement in terms of Cohen's $\kappa$ between TREC assessors and GPT-3.5 (text-davinci-003) on TREC-DL 21; we also consider their Cohen's $\kappa$ value for comparison.
 To evaluate \ac{QPP} quality, we compute the Pearson's $\rho$ correlation coefficients between BM25's actual nDCG@10 values and those predicted by \ourmodel using relevance judgments generated by an \ac{LLM}, on TREC-DL 19--22.\footnote{We do not report the Pearson's $\rho$ correlation for GPT-3.5~(text-davinci-003) because the relevance judgments generated by \citet{faggioli2023perspectives} are not available to us.} The judging depth is set to 1000 in a ranked list.
-We report the results in Table~\ref{tab:finetuning}.
+We show the results in Table~\ref{tab:finetuning} and Figure~\ref{fig:llm}.